 Government grants related to assets are either deducted against the carrying amount of the assets or recorded as deferred income and recognised in profit or loss on a systemic basis over the useful lives of the assets.
-Government grants related to income that compensate the future costs, expenses or losses are recorded as deferred income and recognised in profit or loss or deducted against related costs, expenses or losses in reporting the related expenses; government grants related to income that compensate the incurred costs, expenses or losses are recognised in profit or loss or deducted against related costs, expenses or losses directly in current period.
+Government grants related to income that compensate the future costs, expenses or losses are recorded as deferred income and recognised in profit or loss or deducted against related costs, expenses or losses in reporting the related expenses; government grants related to income that compensate the incurred costs, expenses or losses are recognised in profit or loss or deducted against related to income that compensate the incurred costs, expenses or losses are recognised in profit or loss or deducted against related costs, expenses or losses are recognised in profit or loss or deducted against related costs, expenses or losses directly in current period.
 The Bank applies the presentation method consistently to the similar government grants in the financial statements.